logancyang/obsidian-copilot/README.md

 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.
 - One-click saving the entire conversation as a note.
-- Use the active note as context, and start a discussion around it by switching to "QA: Active Note" in the Mode Selection menu.
+- Use a super long note as context, and start a discussion around it by switching to "QA" in the Mode Selection menu.
   - This feature is powered by retrieval augmentation with a **local** vector store.
 No sending your data to a cloud-based vector search service!
 - Easy commands to **simplify, emojify, summarize, translate, change tone, fix grammar, rewrite into a tweet/thread, count tokens** and more.
 - Set your own parameters like LLM temperature, max tokens, conversation context based on your need (**pls be mindful of the API cost**).